hyndex/obd/docs/VCU_UDS_COMMUNICATION.md

 ### Security Access
 After the session switch the client requests security level 1.
 The first request (`06 27 01 01 01 00 00 00`) asks the VCU for a seed.
+Two additional
+bytes (`01 01`) act as a supplier‑defined *data record* and must be echoed when submitting the key.
+The client derives the key from the received seed (and, if necessary, the data record) before issuing a follow‑up `0x27` request.

-The client then computes the corresponding key and submits it in a follow‑up `0x27` request.
-The algorithm used to derive the key is pluggable: by default the seed bytes are bit‑wise inverted, but a custom function or ``module:attr`` string can be supplied in configuration under ``uds.security.algorithm``.
+The key algorithm is pluggable: by default the seed bytes are bit‑wise inverted.
+Custom algorithms or ``module:attr`` strings may be supplied via ``uds.security.algorithm``.
+For ECUs where the correct algorithm is unknown a pre‑test helper iterates over a list of candidate algorithms until the VCU accepts one, complying with the ISO‑15765‑2 requirement to request a new seed after each failed attempt.

 If the VCU does not answer with a positive response (`0x67`) or the computed key is rejected, :meth:`security_access` raises :class:`ISOTransportError` with the